 During July, all year 12 students work on a service project.
 This may be locally or much further afield!
 These experiences have been life-changing for some of our students.
-Last year our students worked with food banks, became dementia friends, took part in gardening projects for communities in Cramlington, worked with children with special needs in Newcastle and much, much more.
+Our students have worked with food banks, became dementia friends, took part in gardening projects for communities in Cramlington, worked with children with special needs in Newcastle and much, much more.